MaibornWolff/dcos-deploy/README.md

 If you run `apply` with `--debug` dcosdeploy will download already existing files from s3 and print the differences between the local and remote version in the unified diff format.
 So only use `--debug` for textual files.

 ### Task exec
 `type: taskexec` allows to execute commands inside tasks.
-This is primarily meant to trigger configuration reloads on services that can do some sort of hot-reload so to avoid restarting a service.
+This is primarily meant to trigger configuration reloads on services that can do some sort of hot-reload as to avoid restarting a service.
 It has the following specific options:
 * `task`: task identifier to uniquely identify the task.
 Can be part of a task name.
 Required.
 Variables can be used.
 * `command`: command to execute in the task.
 Required.
 Variables can be used.
 * `print`: boolean.
 Wether to print the output of the executed command.
 Optional.
 Defaults to false.

 This has the same effect as running `dcos task exec <task> <command>`.

 As dcos-deploy has no state it cannnot detect if this command has been run before.
 As such it will run this command every time `apply` is called.
-You must either make the command idempotent so that running it multiple does is possible without changing the result, or (recommended) add dependencies (with `:update`) to it and add `when: dependencies-changed`.
+You must either make the command idempotent so that running it multiple times is possible without changing the result, or (recommended) add dependencies (with `:update`) to it and add `when: dependencies-changed`.
 That way the command will only be executed when one of its dependencies has been changed.

 Example for this is: Uploading configuration files to S3 and triggering a redownload of the files into the service by a command.
 See [examples](examples/demo) for details.